0chain/zwalletcli/README.md

 EOF
 ```

-To understand more about the config properties, detailed explanation are found [here](#zcnconfigyaml).
+To understand more about the config properties, head over [here](#zcnconfigyaml).

-4. Run `zwallet`
+3. Run `zwallet` to display the list of supported commands.

 ```sh
 ./zwallet
 ```

-A list of `zwallet` commands should be displayed.

 ----
 For detailed steps on the installation, follow any of the following:

 - [How to build on Linux](https://github.com/0chain/zwalletcli/wiki/Build-Linux)